Full-motion video: Arcades

 After only a few years, the technology had improved and Laserdisc players were more reliable.
 In addition, costs had come down and the average price to play a game had gone up.
 These factors caused a resurgence of the popularity of Laserdiscs games in the arcade.
-American Laser Games released a light gun shooting game called Mad Dog McCree in 1990 and it was an instant hit and then in 1991 with Who Shot Johnny Rock?
-American Laser alone would go on to lease almost a dozen Laserdisc games over the next few years and many other companies again rushed to release titles using the technology.
+American Laser Games released a light gun shooting game called Mad Dog McCree in 1990, which was an instant hit.
+Then, in 1991 with Who Shot Johnny Rock?, American Laser alone would go on to lease almost a dozen Laserdisc games over the next few years and many other companies again rushed to release titles using the technology.
 Dragon's Lair II, a title which had been shelved years earlier, was released by Leland to strong sales.
 Time Traveler further pushed the technology by using special projection technology to give the appearance of 3D visuals.

 Again, the fad passed quickly.
 The limited nature of the Laserdisc hampered interactivity and limited replayability, a key weakness in arcade games.
 American Laser, the chief producer of Laserdisc games during this era, had stopped making arcade games in 1994 and most other companies switched over to newer technologies around the same time.
 With the rise of 3D graphics and the introduction of hard drives and CD-ROMs to arcades, the large, expensive and small-capacity Laserdisc could not compete and disappeared.
 While CDs would see some use in the mid and late 1990s, it was hard drives, GD-ROMs and DVD-ROMs that caused the largest jump in FMV use in the arcade.
 Their very large capacities and mature, reliable technology allowed for much cheaper hardware than traditional hardware systems, and FMV cut-scenes became commonplace.
 FMV as a major gameplay component had disappeared by this time because of the limited gameplay options it allowed.